 From ChatGPT, hand off the ticket with the repo selected.
 Cloud reads the repo, plans, opens a draft PR, and pings you.
 Read the PR description first; reject and retry if scope drifted.

-For CLI work: paste findings into the same session.
-For Cloud PRs: kick the same task back via the Cloud `Address review feedback` action.
+For CLI work: paste Claude's findings into the same Codex session.
+For Cloud PRs: kick the same task back via the Cloud `Address review feedback` action with the findings as the new prompt.

 Half the PRs (the ones requiring product judgment) went through Codex CLI.
 The other half (dep updates, type-error cleanups, doc touch-ups) ran on Codex Cloud while the engineers worked on real product.
 The Cloud lane shipped 22 PRs in one week with 3 needing a retry for scope drift.